What is Safe Simple Trading?

 Average losing trade: $261.45

 Total Net Profit before slippage and commisions: $6,017.50*

 Anyone can do this.
 It takes no more than a couple of hours a day.
-It generates substantial propfits with relatively small upfront investment.
-And the cost of the memberhip that puts this within reach is only $57 per monthy, guaranteed for as long a you maintain your membership.
+It generates substantial profits with relatively small upfront investment.
+And the cost of the memberhip that puts this within reach is unusually low.

 How much does it cost?